constpetrov/constpetrov.github.io/blog.md

 I have decided to write something from time to time.

 ## About myself
-I am leaving in Amsterdam, working as software developer.
+I am living in Amsterdam, working as software developer.
 I am married, we have a child.
 We have come here from Russia, but before we have spent two years in Germany, where I also was working as a developer in a small startup.